smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 14. Back on the **Users and groups** blade, select **Done**.

-15. On the **New** blade, in the **Assignments** section, select **Cloud apps or actions**
+15. On the **New** blade, in the **Assignments** section, select **Cloud apps or actions**.

 16. On the **Cloud apps or actions** blade, on the **Include** tab, choose the **Select apps** option, on the **Select** blade, select the **Microsoft Azure Management** checkbox, choose **Select**, and then select **Done**.

     ![In the Azure portal, on the Cloud apps or actions blade, on the Include tab, the selected app is displayed.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/AzureADConditionalAccess_CloudppsandActionsInclude.png)

    > **Note**: Review the warning stating **Don't lock yourself out!
 This policy impacts the Azure portal.
-Before you continue, ensure that you or someone else will be able to get back into the portal.
-Disregard this warning if you are configuring persistent browser session policy that works correctly only if "All cloud apps" are selected.**
+Before you continue, ensure that you or someone else will be able to get back into the portal**.
+Disregard this warning if you are configuring persistent browser session policy that works correctly only if "All cloud apps" are selected.

 18. On the **New** blade, in the **Assignments** section, select **Conditions**.